 Refund checks will be mailed on Thursday for refunds initiated during the prior Thursday to Wednesday.

 Refund checks processed during the third week of classes will be mailed on Wednesday.

 It is the student's responsibility to maintain correct addresses.
 Mailing addresses (local address where refund checks will be sent) may be updated through Banweb (Student Information System).

 A $10 fee may be assessed to the student's account if he or she requests a stop payment and reissue of a credit balance check within fifteen days from the date of issue.
 No fee will be assessed if the request comes fifteen days or later after the date of issue.

 Refunding Procedure with Credit Card Payment

-During the first three weeks of a semester, if a credit balance exists on a student account and a credit card payment was made to the account for the same semester, the credit card account is refunded.
+If a credit balance exists on a student account and a credit card payment was made to the account for the same semester, the credit card account is refunded.

 If a credit balance exists on an international student’s account for an amount greater than the cost of attendance and the payment was made by wire transfer, the funds will be returned by wire transfer to the original source.